Yorkville Middle School

 Assistant Coach Chad Martin

 Coach Martin ran track at Lena-Winslow High School from 1995 to 1999.
 He has been a cross country coach since the program was founded at YMS in 2007 and he is also the head coach of the Yorkville Middle School track team in the spring.
-He enjoys all sports and stays active by lifting weights and participating in softball and basketball.
+He is currently a physical education and health teacher at the middle school.

 Kate Calder: Practice assistant coach.